jayboots/yatzy/docs/design_sytem.md

 After core functionality was established, the leaderboard was integrated into the existing yatzy infrastructure as a table utilizing the same table css styling components as the scoreboard.

 The player's name is solicited by a pop-up that occurs when the game ends and the final score is shown.
-Note that some of these design choices may change or be refined in the final product.

 ![image](assets/design_system/leaderboard.jpg)